Sponsored by: A Vibrant Reform Jewish Synagogue In Bergen County.

 Simchat Torah

 Like most Reform congregations, we observe the holidays of Simchat Torah and Shemini Atzeret together.
-At our evening service, as we finish reading the final parsha of Deuteronomy but before we turn to Genesis, we surround the congregation with an unfurled Torah scroll held by all our seventh and eighth graders who have held their bnai mitvah in the prior year.
+At our evening service, as we finish reading the final parsha of Deuteronomy but before we turn to Genesis, we surround the congregation with an unfurled Torah scroll held by all.
 We then joyously dance with the Sifrei Torah in our social hall in honor of completing the mitzvah of reading the complete Torah.
 We observe Yizkor the next morning.

 SIMCHAT TORAH